antiSocialNet/antisocial-friends/README.md

 ```

 ### new-friend event: a new friend
-Relevant details are in e.user (a user instance) and e.friend (a friend instance).
+Relevant details are in user (a user instance) and friend (a friend instance).
 Typically would be used to notify the user's friends that they have a new friend.
 ```
 antisocialApp.on('new-friend', function (user, friend) {
   console.log('antisocial new-friend %s %j', user.username, friend.remoteEndPoint);